-If you hold a bachelor's degree or equivalent, but don't meet our entry requirements, a Pre-Master's can help you gain a place.
-This specialist preparation course for postgraduate study is offered on campus at the University of Liverpool International College, in partnership with Kaplan International Pathways.
-Although there's no direct Pre-Master's route to this MRes, completing a Pre-Master's pathway can guarantee you a place on many other postgraduate courses at The University of Liverpool.
+If you hold a bachelor's degree or equivalent, but don't meet the entry requirements for a master's degree at Liverpool, a pre-master's, delivered by our partner, University of Liverpool International College, can help you gain a place.
+Although there's no direct pre-master's route to this MRes, completing a pre-master's pathway can guarantee you a place on many other postgraduate courses which may interest you.